On Love and Other Teachers

-An exhibition of young Kazakhstani artists On Love And Other Teachers brings together the works of sixteen Kazakhstani artists, all under the age of 35, whose artistic practices span diverse media, including video and performance art, painting, installation and graffiti.
-The exhibition’s central themes revolve around the concept of love, including expressions of passion, desire, nostalgia and empathy, as well as more personal narratives connecting the artists’ unique experiences to those of the viewing public.
-Ultimately, On Love And Other Teachers seeks to translate the individual’s experience of love, a “universal” human emotion, to the shared collective consciousness and urban condition.
+An exhibition of young Kazakhstani artists, On Love and Other Teachers, brings together the works of sixteen Kazakhstani artists, all under the age of 35, whose artistic practices span across diverse media such as video, performance, painting, installation, and graffiti.
+The exhibition’s central themes revolve around the concept of love, including expressions of passion, desire, nostalgia, and empathy, as well as more personal narratives connecting the artists’ unique experiences to those of the viewing public.
+Ultimately, On Love and Other Teachers seeks to translate an individual’s experience of love, a “universal” human emotion, to the shared collective consciousness and urban condition.

 The exhibition’s title is borrowed from a film by exhibiting artist Ada Yu.
 Her work incorporates photography, choreography, and installation.

-Graffiti artists Andrew, Dmn and Rekon have also utilized the exhibition space as their canvas.
-Together, these artists, whose work is usually associated with youth culture and underground venues like the parking garage, will recreate a domestic environment, before returning it to the “streets” through their respective writing styles.
+Graffiti artists Andrew, Dmn and Rekon also utilized the exhibition space as their canvas.
+Together, these artists, whose work is usually associated with youth culture and underground venues like a parking garage, recreate a domestic environment before returning it to the “streets” through their respective writing styles.

-The paintings of Sholpan Sharbakova, liberated from their stretchers, are displayed as sculptures, large-scale abstract compositions made three dimensional by the artist’s choice to relieve them from fixed structures.
+The paintings of Sholpan Sharbakova, liberated from their stretchers, are displayed as sculptures.
 Anya Sand and Kamilla Gabdullina work in more traditional media, specifically drawing and painting.
 Their subjects range from inanimate objects with symbolic significance to emotional portraits and abstracted figurative landscapes.
-Finally, artists Anastasiya Silkina, Alpamys Batyrov and Ainur Kozhabayeva also employ painterly abstraction in their respective works to touch upon various aspects of human emotion and relationships, both personal and universal.
+Finally, artists Anastasiya Silkina, Alpamys Batyrov, and Ainur Kozhabayeva also employ painterly abstraction in their respective works to touch upon various aspects of human emotion and relationships, both personal and universal.

-Together, the exhibition juxtaposes different visions on the eternal subject of LOVE, as understood by each of the invited artists.
-The resulting works express a desire or a dream – lust, bliss and even suffering –emotions that help us to understand something important about ourselves as individuals, while teaching us greater lessons about the nature of humanity as a whole.
+Together, the exhibition juxtaposes different visions on the eternal subject of love, as understood by each of the invited artists.
+The resulting works express emotions – desire, lust, bliss, and even suffering – that help us understand something important about ourselves as individuals, while teaching us greater lessons about the nature of humanity as a whole.